 The media portrays a typical successful entrepreneur working two hours a day while making thousands off their computer, and are golfing before noon.

-This is also what the overly hyped marketing “gurus” will proclaim, this to sell their product.
+This is also what the overly hyped marketing “gurus” will proclaim, to sell their product.
 But reality strikes.
-You need to work hard, treat it like a real business, at times risking everything.

 There are just a few exceptions who are able to avoid this.
 Rare are those who magically becomes an instant successful entrepreneur overnight.

-What it requires is constant commitment, having the unique sense and the discretion of predicting right, and then taking action, this in spite of all the compounding wrong ones.
+What it requires is constant commitment, having the unique sense and the discretion of predicting right, and then taking action, in spite of all the compounding wrong ones.

-This can only come with experience, trial and error, making a lot of mistakes.
 The more time that’s spent on doing the right things right, learning to eliminate and avoiding the mistakes, the quicker the results.

 To Go All In